wagnojunior/beamprofiler/docs/theory.rst

 1. **Characterization of laser beams: theory and application in laser-assisted bonding process**

-    This tutorial paper offers a pedagogial introduction to the theory and application of laser beam analysis through the use of a minimum working example.
+    This tutorial paper offers a pedagogical introduction to the theory and application of laser beam analysis through the use of a minimum working example.
 It is ideal for newcomers to the field of laser beam characterization.